 Once the kettle is on the boil we go back upstairs to the sitting room where Wax reads and responds to emails she has been sent before being introduced to her friend, Tina, who suffers from depression.

 The direct and informal mode of address is underscored by references to a painting by her son and which prompts her to say she calls it “do you think I did something wrong as a mother?”—the camera pans to the large painting framed and mounted on the sitting room wall; it depicts a grey-colored human face presented against a black background; it has black orbs for eyes that are uneven in size and shape, a red mouth open and distorted—and to giving us our tea “which is probably burnt by now.”
-This is a style familiar to us and establishes continuity with herself as celebrity interviewer.
+This is a style familiar to us and establishes continuity with herself as a celebrity interviewer.
 Wax maintains this informal tone as she chats with, rather than interviews, Tina about the latter’s experiences with depression.
 This conversation takes place in an extension of this domestic space with stuff of everyday life in view: a piano, a bicycle, bags, etc. The webcast ends with Wax once again walking us through her domestic space (the living room) and summarizing by explaining that even if “you” have not had a traumatic experience as the trigger—as is the case for Tina—but “you” cannot concentrate or sleep, “and there’s punitive thoughts in your head…here, I’ll open the door for you, then you’ve got depression.
 OK?
 Don’t be embarrassed about it, it happens.
 [Front door is opened, and the camera takes us outside to the street.]
 OK, keep those letters coming.
 See you next week.”

 The celebrity capital acquired from years of media exposure through her comedy performances and her series of interviews allows for Wax’s migration to mental health spokesperson.
 During “Depression” we have glimpses of the humorous, self-deprecating presentation of self that Wax is known for, but interlaced with details of her own experiences of depression.
 This is risk-taking that stands as a challenge to dominant norms and discourses that shame those who experience mental illness in whatever form.
 It also certainly provokes an ambivalent response.
 In his review of her stand up show Losing It performed at the Menier Chocolate Factory in London, Michael Billington, a British theatre critic, displays some disdain when he concludes his review by asking “Is it a sign of progress that we now look to celebrities for validation of our suffering?”
 (Billington, 2011).
 He admires Wax’s candor, her openness about her ambition, her “narcissism and rage,” and he tells us that she is also “very funny about the hoity-toity English” (ibid), but is less convinced about her qualifications to address complex and serious issues regarding mental ill health.
 Wondering how the audience can relate to what she is telling them when Wax has the means to access expensive private health care while the majority of sufferers are dependent on the over-stretched NHS for treatment he says that this is partly answered in the second half of the show.
 This is a Q and A with the audience who find her openness about a taboo subject beneficial, and when Wax “dropped her busy showbiz persona and addressed us simply as a human being” (ibid).